Preparing for field school participation

 - A CPR/first aid course

 - A medical exam for diving, which can be completed at Vaden Health Center

 Proof of certification is required prior to departure, and will be reviewed by Stanford University's diving safety officer.
-Diving proficiency and safety will also be reviewed by local diving experts at Marzamemi prior to the first dive.
+Further diving certifications are required and will take place on site during the field season.
 Having these certifications is not a requirement of application to the field school, but is a requirement of participation for accepted field school students.

 Students who have been accepted for a non-diving position are required to complete:

 In the field